isuretpolos/AetherOnePi/README.md

 ![Dashboard](https://raw.githubusercontent.com/isuretpolos/AetherOnePi/master/documentation/screenshots/analysis.jpg)

+If you like the project, please spread the word, promote it by sharing it with your friends, colleagues and family.
+Just don't keep it for yourself.
+The more people use it, the more we can improve it together.
+Visit our community site on [Patreon](https://www.patreon.com/c/aetherone).

 ## User manual (READ IT)
 **Please read first the [AetherOnePi User Manual](https://radionics.home.blog/aetheonepi/)**, because it explains **step by step** the most important features and techniques for analysis and broadcasting.